DYevseyev/D/README.md

 Current link to create reCaptcha is here (as of 05/15/2024) https://www.google.com/recaptcha/admin/create

-Only supporting v2 at this time.
+This plugin only supports v2 at this time.